riscv-steel/riscv-steel/docs/source/gettingstarted.md

 }
 ```

-As you can see, this program calls `uart_write_string` from `libsteel.h` to send a *Hello World!* message to the UART controller.

-To build the project, run:
+To build the program above, run:

 ```bash
 cd riscv-steel/examples/hello_world/software/
 make release PREFIX=/opt/riscv
 ```

-The build output will be saved to `build/` and contain a file named `hello_world.hex`.
-You will use this file in the next step to initialize the memory of RISC-V Steel.
+The build process will generate, among others, a file named `hello_world.hex` (saved to `build/`).
+This file will be used in the next step to initialize the memory of RISC-V Steel.

-### 4. Port RISC-V Steel to your FPGA
+### 4. Implement RISC-V Steel on your FPGA

 *4.1.
-Create a new hardware module `hello_world` with an instance of RISC-V Steel*
+Create a hardware module named `hello_world` with an instance of RISC-V Steel top module*

 Using your preferred text editor, create a new Verilog file named `hello_world.v` and add the code below.